Question Period Note: VETERAN AND FAMILY WELL-BEING FUND

 Each year Veterans Affairs Canada receives numerous requests and proposals for funding from outside organizations in support of initiatives and projects that are aimed at improving the health and well-being of Veterans and their families.
 Many times, these proposals seek funding to conduct research or to develop, test, and implement new and innovative programs and services that focus on various sub-groups of Veterans Affairs Canada’s target populations.

-The Veteran and Family Well-being Fund (VFWF) provides a strategic approach to ensure that Veterans Affairs Canada has the capacity to support innovation in Veteran health and well-being, to prevent duplication of service and program delivery, as well as fill gaps.
+The Veteran and Family Well-being Fund provides a strategic approach to ensure that Veterans Affairs Canada has the capacity to support innovation in Veteran health and well-being, to prevent duplication of service and program delivery, as well as to fill gaps.

 The Fund has been in place since 2018.
 It provides grants and contributions for organizations to conduct research and implement initiatives and projects that support the well-being of Veterans and their families.